Updated: Jan 24

 This recipe is taken and adapted from The Wholesome Dish blog.

 3 cups packed fresh basil leaves from about 3 oz. fresh basil

 1/2 tsp. salt

 1/2 - 3/4 cup extra virgin olive oil

 Lemon juice to taste

 In a food processor or bullet, add the basil, almonds, parmesan, garlic, salt, and pepper.
 Turn on the processor for about 15 seconds to break down the ingredients.
 Scrape down the sides of the processor.

-Turn the processor on and slowly drizzle in the olive oil until well combined.
+Turn the processor on and slowly drizzle in the olive oil and lemon juice until well combined.

 Store in a sealed container in the refrigerator and cover the top in oil.
 Slight discolouration will occur.